typicaljoe/taffydb/README.md

 The automated regression test file `nodeunit_suite.js` is an excellent example.

-## Automated regression tests

-### Purpose
+## Help improve taffydb

 TaffyDB has been used and refined for years for numerous production tools and commercial products.
 It is therefore is quite stable and reliable.
 However, we want expand our regression test coverage so we can easily improve the code with the confidence that we are unlikely to break exising capabilities.

+### Getting started with development

+Run the `install_dev.sh` script to install development utilities such as `jslint`, `nodeunit`, and `uglifyjs` to the `bin` directory.

+    ./install_dev.sh

-### Running the tests
+### Running regression tests
-Running the nodeunit suite is simple:
+Running the nodeunit regression test suite is simple:

     cd taffydb
-    install_dev.sh # this installs development dependencies
+    ./install_dev.sh # as above

     bin/nodeunit ./nodeunit_suite.js

-### Help us out!
-If you want to help with taffydb development, run the `install_dev.sh` script to install development utilities such as jslint, nodeunit, and uglifyjs to the `bin` directory.
+Please do not send a pull request unless your changes have passed these tests.
+We check, you know :)

+### Adding to regression tests
-We wish to substantially expand the number of tests, and your help is certainly welcome!
-The nodeunit code is quite easy to adjust, so if you want to provide a pull request for a change, that would be welcome.
+We wish to substantially expand the number of tests, and your help is welcome!
+The code, `nodeunit_suite.js`, should be easy to adjust.
-Alternately, if you just send along the code for a test scenario, we'd be happy to include it in the suite.
+Pull requests that include regression test inclusions are very much appreciated.
+Alternately, if you just send along a test scenario, we'd be happy to include it in the suite, time permitting.

 ## Documentation, support, updates
 View more docs and examples, get support, and get notified of updates: